dark-flames/apollo-typst/typst/test/main.typ

 ]

 = Introduction
-This is a new section.
+This is a new section. @beg
 You can use tables like @solids.

 #figure(
   table(